Cash Flow Before Tax

 What This Means

-A sample property priced at $385,000 with $2,850/month rent has a cash flow before tax of -$4,246.
+A sample property priced at $385,000 with $2,850/month rent has a cash flow before tax of -$4,023 at Purchase (Month 0).
 CFBT is what most investors care about most.
 It answers the fundamental question: "How much money does this property actually produce?"
 Positive cash flow means the property pays for itself and generates income; negative means you need to subsidize it.

 Where This Value Comes From